DylanSuniaga/VIXNLP/README.md

 ## 🔍 About This Project

 This project demonstrates a VIX and regime forecast pipeline using sentiment signals extracted from real financial news.
+It includes a complete pipeline from data collection to volatility prediction, with special focus on regime detection and spike prediction.

 It includes:
 - Daily sentiment ingestion and feature engineering
 - Regime-labeled time series construction
 - Markov switching models and classifiers
-- Autoregressive simulation under regime assumptions
+- Spike detection and duration analysis
+- Peak level prediction using neural networks
+- Half-life analysis for volatility levels
 - Final forward regime & volatility forecast

 All sensitive keys are excluded.
 Setup instructions available in `README_SETUP.md`.